 With limited exceptions, § 109(h) of the Bankruptcy Code requires that all individual debtors who file for bankruptcy relief on or after October 17, 2005, receive a briefing that outlines the available opportunities for credit counseling and provides assistance in performing a budget analysis.
 The briefing must be given within 180 days before the bankruptcy filing.
 The briefing may be provided individually or in a group (including briefings conducted by telephone or on the Internet) and must be provided by a nonprofit budget and credit counseling agency approved by the United States trustee or bankruptcy administrator.
 The clerk of the bankruptcy court has a list that you may consult of the approved budget and credit counseling agencies.
+Each debtor in a joint case must complete the briefing.

 In addition, after filing a bankruptcy case, an individual debtor generally must complete a financial management instructional course before he or she can receive a discharge.
 The clerk also has a list of approved financial management instructional courses.
+Each debtor in a joint case must complete the course.